A Theological Reflection of God's Promise and Blessing To All People

 Paul explicitly confirms this apostolic reading:

-“And the Scripture, foreseeing that God would justify the the nations by faith, preached the gospel beforehand to Abraham, saying, ‘In you all the nations shall be blessed.’”
+“And the Scripture, foreseeing that God would justify the nations by faith, preached the gospel beforehand to Abraham, saying, ‘In you all the nations shall be blessed.’”
 (Galatians 3:8)

 A brief word of clarification is necessary here.
 The later translation “Gentiles,” shaped largely by Latin theological tradition, can give the impression that God introduced a new group into His plan at a later stage of redemptive history.
 Paul is not saying, “God later decided to include Gentiles.”
 Rather, he is declaring, “This was always the plan.”
-The inclusion of the nations is not an afterthought, but the fulfillment of the promise spoken to Abraham from the beginning.
+The inclusion of the nations is not an afterthought, but the fulfillment of the promise from the beginning.

 This understanding is further safeguarded by Paul’s teaching in Romans 9–11.
 Israel’s election is affirmed, yet redefined around God’s sovereign purpose rather than fleshly descent: